leafsphp/aloe/README.md

 [![Total Downloads](https://poser.pugx.org/leafs/leaf/downloads)](https://packagist.org/packages/leafs/leaf)
 [![License](https://poser.pugx.org/leafs/leaf/license)](https://packagist.org/packages/leafs/leaf) -->

-# Aloe CLI 1.0 (Harlana🍀)
+# Aloe CLI

-Aloe is CLI that comes with Leaf API and Leaf MVC v2 upwards.
+Aloe is a CLI tool that comes with Leaf API and Leaf MVC v2 upwards.
 It ties into the Leaf console tool and totally replaces all it's functionality.
-Aloe exists at the root of your application as the `leaf` script and provides a number of helpful commands that can assist you while you build your application.
+Aloe exists at the root of your application in the `leaf` script and provides a number of helpful commands that can assist you while you build your application.
 To view all available commands, you can use the `list` command or call `leaf`.

 ```bash
 php leaf list